Editorial by Industrial Quick Search

 Leading Manufacturers and Suppliers

-Chapter 3: Application and Benefits of Nickel Metal
+Chapter 3: What are the application and benefits of Nickel Metal?

-This chapter will discuss the applications and benefits of nickel metal.
+This chapter will explore the various applications and advantages of nickel metal.

 Applications of Nickel Metal

-As highlighted before nickel is a versatile metal with a variety of applications.
-These applications are summarized in the list below:
+As previously mentioned, nickel is a versatile metal with numerous applications.
+These uses are summarized in the list below:

 • The main important application of nickel is as an alloying metal.
 It can combine with metals such as iron, copper, chromium to name just a few in order to form alloys that are high temperature resistant, corrosion resistant, have a low coefficient of thermal expansion, excellent ductility, great tensile strength, are malleable, and have good electrical conductivity.
 All these properties prove useful in the construction and production of various equipment and products used in industry and households.